-Unit may be installed directly on wood flooring or on class A, B, or C roof-covering material when roof curb is used.
+Unit may be installed directly on wood flooring or on Class A, B, or C roof-covering material when roof curb is used.

 Do not install unit in an indoor location.
 Do not locate air inlets near exhaust vents or other sources of contaminated air.

-Although unit is weatherproof, avoid locations that permit water from higher level runoff and overhangs to fall onto the unit.
+Although unit is weatherproof, avoid locations that permit water from higher level runoff and overhangs to fall onto unit.

-Select a unit mounting system that provides adequate height to allow for removal and disposal of frost and ice that will form during the heating-defrost mode as well as allow installation of condensate trap per requirements.
-See Install External Condensate Trap and Line on page 11 for required trap dimensions.
+Select a unit mounting system that provides adequate height to allow installation of condensate trap per requirements.
+Refer to Install External Condensate Trap and Line on page 15 for required trap dimensions.